bohaz/BlogApp/README.md

 # 💻 Bloguers <a name="about-project"></a>

-This application is a simple yet functional blog platform built with Ruby on Rails, utilizing PostgreSQL as the database.
+This application is a functional blog platform built with Ruby on Rails, utilizing PostgreSQL as the database and styled with Tailwind-css.
 Users can create posts, comment on existing posts, and like posts.
 Every interaction is tied to a specific user and post, fostering a community environment and allowing for interaction between users.

 ![Bloguers](https://github.com/bohaz/BlogApp/assets/127757182/08895f41-9f80-491d-a295-a28511ecc795)